Crepes Without Milk (Dairy Free | Vegan Recipe)

 To make the batter:

-• Add the room-temperature almond milk, melted butter and vanilla extract to a jug and whisk to combine.
+• Add the room-temperature dairy free milk, melted butter and vanilla extract to a jug and whisk to combine.

 Note: If making savoury crêpes, omit the vanilla.

-400 ml almond milk, 25 g dairy-free butter, 2 tsp vanilla extract
+400 ml dairy free milk, 25 g dairy-free butter, 2 tsp vanilla extract

 • Sift the plain flour, sugar and salt into a mixing bowl and stir to combine.